 all whilst doing your weekly shop.

-"We are hugely grateful to everyone who has supported the museum so far by buying these everyday artworks online and in the SUPERMARKET shop installation.
-The online shop has now sold out of the essential items, but we will shortly be offering limited edition prints by the artists so you can still enjoy their creativity and support emerging artists and designers."
+"We are hugely grateful to everyone who has supported the museum so far by buying these everyday artworks online and in the SUPERMARKET high street shop installation.

 Josephine Chanter, Director of Audiences